Clegg says progress being made on access to top careers

 But Labour said high youth unemployment made promises to increase social mobility "a bit rich".

-Mr Clegg's announcement comes as research suggests that more than a third of graduate vacancies available this year are expected to be taken by people who have already worked for the firm while they were studying.'First rung'
+Mr Clegg's announcement comes as research suggests that more than a third of graduate vacancies available this year are expected to be taken by people who have already worked for the firm while they were studying.

 The deputy prime minister told the BBC: "If you feel you can't even get your foot in the door to take up a work experience place at a local company, or take up an internship, if you feel you can't even take that first step, then what chance do you feel you've got to actually work at that company later?